Policies & Regulations

 Previously Earned Units

 Transcripts submitted to Golden West College are evaluated for every lower division, degree applicable course completed with a grade of A, B, C, D, F, CR or P. These courses, units, and grades earned are applied as appropriate to the student's GWC goal and used for educational planning purposes.
-Transcript evaluations are completed in conjunction with scheduled counseling appointments.
+Transcript evaluations are completed in conjunction with scheduled counseling appointments or by completing an online request if no counseling appointment is scheduled.
 Courses with W, NC or NP notations are not reviewed or applied.
-Students must request copies of official sealed transcripts be sent to Admissions and Records from each college attended.
+Students must request copies of official sealed transcripts be sent to Admissions and Records from each college attended before an evaluation can be performed.

 We are required to carefully scrutinize general education courses in the areas of written and oral communication, critical thinking and composition, and mathematics and quantitative reasoning that represent the following areas: